Victor87ENe/skyline-tech/README.md

-This readme contains the list of my cohort members with some fabricated scores

-so it is what it is!
+This readme contains 'Skyline ICT Students in Cohort - 15'